 Born in Milan, Daniele Gatti studied piano and graduated in composition and conducting at the city's Verdi Conservatory.
-He is chief conductor of the Royal Concertgebouw Orchestra with effect from the 2016/17 season.
+He was chief conductor of the Royal Concertgebouw Orchestra from 2016 to 2018.
 Between 2008 and 2016, he was the music director of the Orchestre National de France.

 Prior to this, Daniele Gatti was music director of the Royal Philharmonic (1996–2009), principal conductor of the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome (1992–97), principal guest conductor at the Royal Opera House, Covent Garden (1994–97), music director of the Teatro Comunale in Bologna (1997–2007), and principal conductor at the Zurich Opera House (2009-2012).